KanashiiDev/MAL-Clean-JS/README.md

 # MAL-Clean-JS
+Customizations and fixes for MyAnimeList!<br>
-Extra customizations and fixes for <a href="https://userstyles.world/style/10678/myanimelist-clean">MyAnimeList - Clean</a> Userstyle
+Made for the <a href="https://userstyles.world/style/10678/myanimelist-clean">MyAnimeList - Clean</a> userstyle, but users without it can also use it.
 <br><br><a href="https://github.com/KanashiiDev/MAL-Clean-JS/raw/main/mal-clean.user.js"><img src="https://shields.io/badge/Mal%20Clean%20JS%20Install%20Userscript-brightgreen" alt="Get Userscript"/></a><br>
 <h6><b><a href="https://github.com/KanashiiDev/MAL-Clean-JS/blob/main/howtoopen.png">How to Open Settings</a></b> <br>
 <h3>Features</h3>